Caribbean Story Part 6: Going to Curaçao?

 “You too shy to talk to your own mother?” asked Mattie, beckoning Lulu to sit down.

 “Is better for you to ask her.
 And we don’t have any money.”
 All the while Lulu’s thoughts were racing about how life would improve if she got the opportunity to work as a domestic in Curaçao.
-Myra and Mona would become her friends, and it would be an honor for her to spend time with such privileged well-dressed women.
+Myra and Mona would become her friends, and it would be an honor for her to spend time with such privileged women.

 Still Lulu could not manage to express any excitement or the delightful thoughts whirling around in her head.

 "Lulu, did you and Manny talk about any plans for Miranda?"
 Mona was serious.
 "What did he have to say?"